Toward Efficient Polynomial Preconditioning for GMRES: Introduction

-Many polynomial preconditioners have been proposed; see for example~\cite{La52B,Sti58,Rutis,Sa84b,Sa87b,As87,SmSa,FiRe,AsMaOt,vGi95,Sa03,Th06,seed,LiXiVeYaSa,PPG}.
+Many polynomial preconditioners have been proposed; see for example~\cite{La52B,Sti58,Rutis,Sa84b,Sa87b,As87,SmSa,FiRe,AsMaOt,Jo,vGi95,Sa03,Th06,seed,LiXiVeYaSa,PPG}.
 However, they often are complicated to implement for nonsymmetric problems and may require computing estimates to bound a complex spectrum.
-These polynomials also can have stability issues, especially for high degrees~\cite{LiWeSzStabPP,PPG}.
-Thus, polynomial preconditioners are not normally used in practice.
-Some recent work has been mostly for the symmetric case (e.g.~\cite{LiXiVeYaSa}).
-As computers increase parallelism, polynomial preconditioning has potential to bring a large drop in communication expense and synchronization.
-Many matrix-vector products are used per iteration in exchange for a reduction in the orthogonalization expense.
-This is an advantage because with more work concentrated in each iteration, fewer iterations are needed for convergence.
-Along with this comes a reduction in dot products and, thus, communication.
-There is potential to avoid even more communication by applying matrix-vector products using a Matrix Powers Kernel~\cite{AvoidComm,Ho10}.
+These polynomials can also be unstable and thus have significant computational error even when the linear equations are reasonably well-conditioned~\cite{LiWeSzStabPP,PPG}.
+Thus, polynomial preconditioners are not typically used in practice.
+Recent work indicates renewed interest in polynomial preconditioning, but this work has been mostly for the symmetric case (e.g.~\cite{LiXiVeYaSa}).
+This renewed interest likely arises from the need for scalable preconditioners for use on highly parallel computers.
+Because of the many matrix-vector products used per iteration with polynomial preconditioning, fewer iterations are needed and there can be a reduction in the orthogonalization expense.
+With this comes a reduction in dot products and thus in communication and global synchronization for parallel linear solvers.
+There is potential to avoid even more communication expense by applying matrix-vector products using a Matrix Powers Kernel~\cite{AvoidComm,Ho10} or by combining polynomial preconditioning with pipelined methods.
+Furthermore, polynomial preconditioners are more suited for GPU computing than standard preconditioners such as incomplete factorization, which require sequential triangular solves.